-Although other devices and software for processing raw digital data from floppy disks were already available (see below), none also captured and displayed the matching analog waveforms, and as far as I know, none allowed adding and deleting and moving pulses/edges to fix errors.
+Although other devices and software for processing raw digital data from floppy disks were already available (see below), as far as I know, none also captured and displayed the matching analog waveforms, or allowed adding and deleting and moving pulses/edges to fix errors.
 So far I haven't needed to refer to the analog signal recording for clues to help with fixing read errors, but it has been interesting to see how the signal amplitude sometimes varies significantly, yet the drive is still able to successfully extract all the pulses.

 Other devices and software for processing raw digital data from floppy disks include:

-Some simple software could then be written to separate the data into individual tracks to be processed with PulseView and my FM/MFM decoder.
-But processing all the tracks on one floppy disk would be much more time-consuming this way compared to using the UFDR hardware and software that quickly captures and processes an entire disk.
+Some simple software could then be written to separate the data into individual tracks to be processed with PulseView and my FM/MFM decoder plug-in.
+But processing all the tracks one by one from a floppy disk would be much more time-consuming this way compared to using the UFDR hardware and software that quickly captures and decodes an entire disk at one go.

 One person even used an oscilloscope to read signals from a floppy disk, one track at a time!

 (Click on a picture for a larger version.)

 |Startup menus, Config menu, OS-9 Explore session, FLEX Explore session.
 (22KB-62KB .png)|

 "FLEX" was a trademark of Technical System Consultants (TSC).

 "OS-9" is a registered trademark of Microware LP.

 Use the Reload/Refresh button in your web browser (or Ctrl+F5 or Shift+Reload) to ensure you get the latest version of this page.